Ficool

 I was a rock.

-A very smooth, shiny black rock, like a polished bowling ball.
-I could feel a faint, warm energy humming inside me, glowing with a soft, purple, lavender-like light.
-I was sitting in the middle of a small, dark cave made of dirt and stone.
+A very smooth, shiny black rock, like a bowling ball.
+I could feel a warm energy humming inside me, glowing with a soft purple light.
+I was in the middle of a small, dark cave made of dirt and stone.

-I studied the "Mood" line.
-This new life just got me.
+I looked at the "Mood" line.
+This new life really understood me.

 Being a rock seemed like the best job ever.
-No deadlines.
-No responsibilities.
+No work.
+No stress.
+The floor was even pretty comfortable.
 I could finally get some serious napping done.